fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

     // matches if expressions that **may or may not** have an else block
     // Attn: `If(_, _, _)` matches only ifs that **have** an else block
     //
-    //              | if with else block | if witout else block
+    //              | if with else block | if without else block
     // If(_, _, _)  |       match        |       no match
     // If(_, _, _?) |       match        |        match
     // If(_, _, ()) |      no match      |        match